Circuit bending: Experimental process

-Innovators
+History

-Serge Tcherepnin, designer of the Serge modular synthesizers, discussed his early experiments in the 1950s, with the transistor radio, in which he found sensitive circuit points in those simple electronic devices and brought them out to "body contacts" on the plastic chassis.
-Prior to Mark's and Reed's experiments other pioneers also explored the body-contact idea, one of the earliest being Thaddeus Cahill (1897) whose telharmonium, it is reported, was also touch-sensitive.
+Serge Tcherepnin, designer of the Serge modular synthesizers, discussed his early experiments in the 1950s with the transistor radio, in which he found circuit points that responded sonically to touch, and wired them to "body contacts" on the plastic chassis.

-Since 1984, Swiss duo Voice Crack created music by manipulating common electronic devices in a practice they termed "cracked everyday electronics".
+In 1967, musician and technologist Reed Ghazala encountered a similar phenomenon when a toy amplifier with its circuitry exposed accidentally shorted against the inside of a metal desk drawer, producing unexpected sounds.
+This experience inspired him to begin building circuit bent instruments intentionally.
+Ghazala coined the term "circuit bending" for the practice in 1992 and began publishing about the technique in Experimental Musical Instruments that year.
+He was described by Motherboard as the "father of circuit bending."

-Musician and technologist Reed Ghazala coined the term circuit bending for the practice in 1992.
+Starting in 1984, Swiss duo Voice Crack began creating music by manipulating common electronic devices in a practice they termed "cracked everyday electronics."